deanturpin/superdean.com/README.md

 - Movement Holder, Gents Size, Carbon Fibre (Bergeon 4040-P) -- essential and even the Bergeon ones are reasonably-priced
-- Tweezers, Idealtek Anti-Magnetic No. 7 Very Fine, Curved Tips -- I actually got a job lot of tweezers on eBay but these curved tipped ones are my favourite
+- Tweezers (Idealtek Anti-Magnetic No. 7 Very Fine, Curved Tips) -- I actually got a job lot of tweezers on eBay but these curved tipped ones are my favourite
-- Latex ESD Finger Protection Thimble Cots Medium (Pack Of 144) Bergeon 7968-18
+- Latex ESD Finger Protection Thimble Cots Medium, Pack Of 144 (Bergeon 7968-18)
 - Materials box / cloche -- you can never have enough
-- Bergeon 30080 screwdriver with blades (white 0.6mm)
+- Screwdriver with blades white 0.6mm (Bergeon 30080)
-- Bergeon 30080 screwdriver with Blades (yellow 0.8mm)
+- Screwdriver with Blades yellow 0.8mm
-- Bergeon 30080 Screwdriver with Blades (red 1.2mm)
+- Screwdriver with Blades red 1.2mm
-- Bergeon 30080 Screwdriver with Blades (pink 1.6mm)
+- Screwdriver with Blades pink 1.6mm
-- Dial protector -- or use the traditional "ripped baggy" (or both)
+- Dial protector (Bergeon 6938) -- very cheap, or use the traditional "ripped baggy" (or both)
 - Hand Levers, 3.0mm Tips (Bergeon 5431) -- £40... buying these hurt!
 I also
   got some cheap ones from eBay for a 10th of the price
 - Hand Pusher, Red Ø0.80 - Grey Ø1.50mm (Bergeon 7404-2) -- haven't needed any
   other size so far but fitting hands is still a little hit-and-miss for me
 - Crown pinion remover -- can be very expensive for such a niche tool;
   alternatively do it carefully in a bag with tweezers (I found some blunt end brass ones that work, pull upwards to avoid bending anything)
 - Plastic pointy stick/peg wood -- Starbucks call them "coffee stirrers" but they look like peg wood to me
 - Barrel press -- eBay £5, if it's good enough for Marshall...
 - Crystal press -- eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a domed shaped